d-uzlov/k8s-homelab/ingress/cert-manager/acme.md

-# List of AMCE providers
+# List of ACME providers

 * LetsEncrypt
   * Has relatively strict rate limits for production certificates